From Trails to Traffic Jams

 The Tollway Authority has long been plagued by corruption and inefficiencies, from too many contracts let as political favors to too many low-bid contractors.
 So while the tollway authority is accepted by suburbanites as a necessity, it is perhaps more appreciated in the city, for proving to the world that politics and corruption are not vices exclusive to Chicago.

-Chicago being Chicago, it usually just made things bigger rather than smarter.
+Chicago being Chicago, the city usually just made things bigger rather than smarter, that being simpler than reducing the number of cars that need to be parked.
 O’Hare Airport boasts one of the many “biggest parking garages in the world.”
 Grant Park North garage when it opened in 1954 was thought to be the world’s largest underground parking facility with space for 2,359 cars.

 Just as Chicagoland was site of innovation design in the railroad suburb—Riverside—it was home to innovations in auto-oriented urban planning.
 In 1916 Lake Forest’s Market Square was unveiled as the first prototype of a kind of mixed-use development that has since become standard in the better suburbs.
 This landscaped faux-European mini-village included 28 stores, 12 office units, 30 apartments, and a gymnasium and clubhouse grouped around an off-street parking lot.
 Market Square is considered by the National Register of Historic Places to be the first planned shopping district in the U.S. While Market Square accommodated cars, its scale was, and is quite cozy—so much so that a project that pioneering in car-friendliness is touted today as pedestrian-friendly compared to more recent shopping centers that more resemble community college campuses.